jrnewton/udemy-css-complete-guide/_notes/NOTES.md

 ## Radial
 * Use builtin `radial-gradient()` function.
-* by default, makes ellipse.  use optional first arg to make a circle.
+* By default, makes ellipse.  use optional first arg to make a circle.

 Examples:
 ```